Stage Information for Adult HL

 Clinical staging for patients with Hodgkin lymphoma (HL) includes a history, physical examination, laboratory studies (including sedimentation rate), and thoracic and abdominal/pelvic computerized tomographic (CT) scans.

-Bone marrow involvement occurs in 5% of patients; biopsy is indicated in the presence of constitutional B symptoms or anemia, leukopenia, or thrombocytopenia.
+Bone marrow involvement occurs in 5% of patients; biopsy may be indicated in the presence of constitutional B symptoms or anemia, leukopenia, or thrombocytopenia.
+In a retrospective review of 454 patients, no patients with a positive bone marrow biopsy had only stage I or II disease on PET-CT scans; omission of the bone marrow biopsy for PET-CT–designated early-stage patients did not change treatment selection.
 Staging laparotomy is no longer recommended; it should be considered only when the results will allow substantial reduction in treatment.
 It should not be done in patients who require chemotherapy.
-If the laparotomy is required for treatment decisions, the risks of potential morbidity should be considered.[12-15] The staging classification that is currently used for HL was adopted in 1971 at the Ann Arbor Conference with some modifications 18 years later from the Cotswolds meeting.
+If the laparotomy is required for treatment decisions, the risks of potential morbidity should be considered.[10-13] The staging classification that is currently used for HL was adopted in 1971 at the Ann Arbor Conference with some modifications 18 years later from the Cotswolds meeting.

 Subclassification of stage